fffabiang/UEPlugin-SimpleFeedback/README.md

 # plugin-simplefeedback
-A custom plugin for easy Feedback play on controllers.
+A custom UE plugin for easy Feedback play on controllers.
+Tested on Engine version 5.2